 Can I just eat this for lunch every day for the rest of the summer please?
-Okay so maybe I would get tired of it after a week or so but add of side of watermelon and an ice cold beer and this Blueberry Farro Salad with Creamy Fresh Herb Dressing is what summer dreams are made of.
+Okay so yes, I would get tired of it after a week or so but add a side of watermelon and an ice cold drink and this is what summer dreams are made of.

-Farro, which is actually pronounced “FARE-oh” (I just found out I’ve been saying it wrong for years! anyone else?) is an ancient grain – meaning it has been consumed for thousands of years and has been largely unchanged over time (1).
-It falls into the same category as some trendier counterparts such as quinoa, millet and sorghum, all of which pack a big nutritional punch and are typically purchased unrefined.
+Farro, which is actually pronounced “FARE-oh” is an ancient grain – meaning it has been consumed for thousands of years and has been largely unchanged over time (1).
+It falls into the same category as quinoa, millet and sorghum, all of which pack a big nutritional punch and are typically purchased unrefined.

 Health Benefits of Whole Wheat

-Should I rename this blog, “all things tahini“?
+Should I rename this blog, All Things Tahini?
 Just kidding.
-Although I’m back with another way to use it in this fabulous dressing recipe.
-The cool thing is that it’s luxurious and creamy but still vegan and dairy free for those of you with dietary restrictions.
-Balsamic vinaigrette is great and all, but sometimes you just need something creamy, amiright?
+I’m leaning on it again in this fabulous dressing recipe and I’m not apologizing for it.
+The cool thing is that tahini is rich and creamy but still vegan and dairy free for those of you with dietary restrictions.
+It has a wonderful deep flavor and works well in so many recipes.

-For this particular version, I mixed in copious amounts of fresh herbs for flavor along with some lemon juice for brightness.
+For this dressing, I blended in fresh parsley for flavor along with some lemon juice for brightness.
 Something sweet is usually a good thing with tahini, even if just a drizzle so there is a touch of maple syrup to balance out the bitterness.

-Another nice thing is, you can make it ahead of time and use it on just about everything from traditional salads to grain bowls.
+You can certainly the dressing ahead of time and use it on just about everything from traditional salads to grain bowls.
 It should last for about 5-7 days in the fridge.
-I know the blender is a little bit high maintenance, but trust me when I say you will thank me later!
+I know the food processor can be a little bit high maintenance, but trust me here.

 - Category: Side Dish